 They are lagging behind in the recent developments.
-They can’t and won’t keep up anymore.
+They cannot and will not keep up anymore.
 It is all going too fast.
-They would rather stay where they are and see what happens, they don’t feel like being involved anymore.
+They would rather stay where they are and see what happens, they do not feel like being involved anymore.

 They have grown out of the whole thing.
-The project has gone on, new developments have taken place and they can’t keep up anymore.
-They tried to keep pace with it but had to admit they couldn’t.
+The project has gone on, new developments have taken place and they cannot keep up anymore.
+They tried to keep pace with things but had to admit they couldn’t.
 They may even have been a bit too arrogant.
-It all went so well in the past that their success ran away with them and suddenly it all came crashing down again.
+It all went so well in the past that their success ran away with them and suddenly it all came crashing down.

 There is a feeling of nostalgia for the good old days, when everything was still going well, when they still had talent and they could manage everything.

 By now their methods are out of date.
-They were appropriate once, but the new situation needs different skills.
+They were appropriate once but the new situation needs different skills.
 But they refuse to admit this; if it worked before, why shouldn’t it work now?
 They have a one track mind and keep repeating the same old methods, like a gramophone record whose needle has got stuck.
-They are treading the same worn out, hollow path, the path has etched itself deep into the ground, the walls on either side obstruct their vision, so they can’t see anything new and they can’t get out either.
+They are treading the same worn out, hollow path, and the path has etched itself deep into the ground, the walls on either side obstruct their vision, so they cannot see anything new and they cannot get out either.

 They refuse to let go of the reins.
 They are afraid of losing control so they stick to their old fashioned point of view with dogged determination.
 They withhold vital information in order to stay in control.

-They become extremely suspicious and don’t trust anybody.
+They become extremely suspicious and do not trust anybody.
 They know everything better and they’ll do everything on their own.
 They dare not delegate tasks, so they soon get overworked, which means that they are forced to do less.

 Loss of faith